 We continue to waver between being exceptional and being just like everyone else.
 Nora took the test in an exceptional manner, but her results were interpreted just like everyone else’s.
 She scored exceptionally but was still denied a seat.
 Legally, the city must accommodate one of her exceptions but not the other.

 Every day with my daughter is a balance between exceptionality and normalcy.
-She walks down the street just like everyone else, right up until the moment when she doesn’t see the in the pavement and she is suddenly splayed out on the ground, when she mistakes a dark spot on the pavement for a large crevasse and comes to a screeching halt.
+She walks down the street just like everyone else, right up until the moment when she doesn’t see the hole in the pavement and she is suddenly splayed out on the ground, when she mistakes a dark spot on the pavement for a large crevasse and comes to a screeching halt.
 She takes a test just like everyone else, except that her one exception doesn’t let the other exception shine through.
 Being twice exceptional means we go through our day much as the rest of the world does, right up until the moment when suddenly everything is different.

 This story was originally published at The Big Roundtable.